 2. Configuring Data Source

-- Once Installed, you can start configuring DevLake with supported data sources like GitHub, GitLab, Jira, Jenkins, BitBucket, Azure DevOps, SonarQube, PagerDuty, TAPD, ZenTao, Teambition, and we're extending our support to many other tools, feel free to check out the official roadmap.
+Once Installed, you can start configuring DevLake with supported data sources like GitHub, GitLab, Jira, Jenkins, BitBucket, Azure DevOps, SonarQube, PagerDuty, TAPD, ZenTao, Teambition, and we are extending our support to many other tools, feel free to check out the roadmap.